Neuroscience of sleep: Sleep function

-Sleep deprivation studies show that sleep is particulary important to normal brain function.
-Sleep is needed to remove reactive oxygen species caused by oxidative stress (and generaly autophagy) and to repair DNA.
-REM sleep also decrease concentration of noradrenaline, which when in excess amount causes the cell to apopotoses.
+Sleep deprivation studies show that sleep is particularly important to normal brain function.
+Sleep is needed to remove reactive oxygen species caused by oxidative stress (and generally autophagy) and to repair DNA.
+REM sleep also decreases concentration of noradrenaline, which when in excess amount causes the cell to undergo apoptosis.

 It is likely that sleep evolved to fulfill some primeval function and took on multiple functions over time (analogous to the larynx, which controls the passage of food and air, but descended over time to develop speech capabilities).

 The multiple hypotheses proposed to explain the function of sleep reflect the incomplete understanding of the subject.
 While some functions of sleep are known, others have been proposed but not completely substantiated or understood.
 Some of the early ideas about sleep function were based on the fact that most (if not all) external activity is stopped during sleep.
 Initially, it was thought that sleep was simply a mechanism for the body to "take a break" and reduce wear.
 Later observations of the low metabolic rates in the brain during sleep seemed to indicate some metabolic functions of sleep.
 This theory is not fully adequate as sleep only decreases metabolism by about 5–10%.
 With the development of EEG, it was found that the brain has almost continuous internal activity during sleep, leading to the idea that the function could be that of reorganization or specification of neuronal circuits or strengthening of connections.
 These hypotheses are still being explored.
 Other proposed functions of sleep include- maintaining hormonal balance, temperature regulation and maintaining heart rate.

 According to a recent sleep disruption and insomnia review study, there are short-term and long-term negative consequences on healthy individuals.
 The short term consequences include increased stress responsivity and psychosocial issues such as impaired cognitive or academic performance and depression.
 Experiments indicated that, in healthy children and adults, episodes of fragmented sleep or insomnia increased sympathetic activation, which can disrupt mood and cognition.
 The long term consequences include metabolic issues such as glucose homeostasis disruption and even tumor formation and increased risks of cancer.